 It's time to test your oven out.
 This requires a sunny day in most cases.
 If you've made a large oven with large reflectors you may be able to cook on a slightly cloudy day.
 With our 12" oven we found that we could only cook if the cloud cover was 25% or less.

 In the winter, aim the box at the midday sun by propping up the bottom so it sits on a slight angle towards the sun.
 In the summer, propping up may not be needed.
 Your peak cooking times will be when the sun is at its hottest, between noon to 3:00 PM or so.

 A good test is something that cooks easily, like bread dough as shown above.
 For best results, pre-heat the oven for 30-60 minutes and then add your food in.
-Take temperature readings using a laser infrared thermometer to see how hot the oven can get.
+Take temperature readings using a laser infrared thermometer (affiliate link) to see how hot the oven can get.

 Our small-ish oven reach temperatures of 200 degrees Fahrenheit which was enough to cooking pizza dough as well as an egg and that was during the winter when the sun was lower in the sky.
 We expect summer cooking to be even better!

 Disclaimer: We're not affiliated, authorized, associated, endorsed by, or officially connected with the company or entities listed here, or any of their subsidiaries or affiliates.
 All trademarks cited, listed, or shown here are the property of their respective owners.
 We are not responsible for errors, omissions, safety issues